-Vancouver Calgary Spousal Support Reduction lawyers deal with cases where a material change in one or both parties financial situations change in a significant way since an order for spousal support was originally made.
+Reduce your spousal support with our Calgary Spousal Support Reduction lawyers.
+MacLean Family Law deals with cases where a material change in one or both parties financial situations change in a significant way since an order for spousal support was originally made.
 If a material change is proven support can be reduced in amount and in duration or even cancelled entirely.
 In today’s blog founder Lorne N MacLean, QC explains how the test to vary spousal support works.
-MacLean Law scored a stellar 95/100 as the 2018 Champions yet again as a 4 time winner of Top Choice Awards best family law firm in Vancouver.
+MacLean Law scored a stellar 95/100 as the 2018 Champions yet again as a 4 time winner of Top Choice Awards best family law firm.
 Our lawyers have offices in Vancouver, Calgary, Surrey, Kelowna, Fort St John and Richmond BC.

 The BC Court of Appeal summarized how a variation od spousal support case must be approached: